Tax noncompliance

 Individuals that do not comply with tax payment include tax protesters and tax resisters.
 Tax protesters attempt to evade the payment of taxes using alternative interpretations of the tax law, while tax resisters refuse to pay a tax for conscientious reasons.
 In the United States, tax protesters believe that taxation under the Federal Reserve is unconstitutional, while tax resisters are more concerned with not paying for particular government policies that they oppose.
 Because taxation is often perceived as onerous, governments have struggled with tax noncompliance since the earliest of times.

 Differences between avoidance and evasion

-The use of the terms tax avoidance and tax evasion can vary depending on the jurisdiction.
-In general, the term "evasion" applies to illegal actions and "avoidance" to actions within the law.
-The term "mitigation" is also used in some jurisdictions to further distinguish actions within the original purpose of the relevant provision from those actions that are within the letter of the law, but do not achieve its purpose.